-Meanwhile, the men's race will feature approximately 200 athletes, some of whom will be tuning up for the Tour de France later in the season.
+Meanwhile, the men’s race will feature approximately 200 athletes, some of which will be tuning up for the Tour de France later in the season.

-They will then turn at Pickett's Junction onto Highway 89, for a challenging ascent to the 7,740-foot summit of Luther Pass and then a steep descent into the Tahoe Basin, arriving at around 3 p.m.
+They will then turn at Pickett’s Junction onto Highway 89, for a challenging ascent to the 7,740-foot summit of Luther Pass and then steep grade descent into the Tahoe Basin arriving at around 3 p.m.

-Athletes will pass through Meyers and travel into South Lake Tahoe along Pioneer Trail, to Ski Run Boulevard, and finish at around 3:45 p.m. at Heavenly's California Lodge.
+Athletes will pass through Meyers and travel into South Lake Tahoe via the southwest along Pioneer Trail, to Ski Run Boulevard, and finish at around 3:45 p.m. at Heavenly’s California Lodge.